Magalvo/Lottie-For-Ironhackers/README.md

 ```
 (This will set some rendering options for your animation that you can latter change as you desire);

-- Add the <Lottie /> component on your code and add the necessary props, preferebly inside a <div> so it doesn’t mess with the stylings .
+- Add the Lottie component on your code and add the necessary props, preferebly inside a div so it doesn’t mess with the stylings .
 Make the necessary adjsutements to the styling:

 ```bash